Doha Film Institute wraps successful ninth edition of Qumra – The Hamden Journal

 In a region, where the burgeoning film festival scene is known for its glitzy red carpets and love of big-name Hollywood stars, the DFI has steered a different course with Qumra, which has won industry fans for its bespoke format and compact guest list.

-It’s seen as a meeting where participants have time and space to network and do some deeper, focused work on their projects with experienced industry professionals.
+Qumra is seen as a meeting where participants have time and space to network and do deeper, focused work on their projects with experienced industry professionals

+Industry attendees this year included producers Thanasis Karathanos (Mariupolis 2, Mediterranean Fever), Joslyn Barnes (Strong Island) and François Camilleri (The Pod Generation, Above Water) and distribution professionals such as MUBI Global Co-Head of Acquisitions Kevin Chan and Bac Films head of acquisition Alexis Hofmann.

+Festivals were out in the force with the artistic directors of the Berlinale (Carlo Chatrian), Cannes Critics’ Week (Ava Cahen) and Marrakech (Remi Bonhomme) in attendance while Toronto programmer Nataleah Hunter-Young also made the trip.

-With the physical meetings wrapping up last Thursday, Qumra continue online this week with further one-and-one meetings.
+With the physical meetings wrapping up last Wednesday with the event’s traditional closing event in the desert, Qumra continues online this week with further one-and-one meetings.

-Hassan Elremaihi emphasizes the fact that DFI support for the projects runs both before and after Qumra.
+Hassan Alremaihi emphasizes the fact that DFI support for the projects runs both before and after Qumra.

 “We track all the projects after Qumra and we are in continuous conversations with everybody.
 We know what was picked up and who is working with who.
 We like to track as much possible so as to learn from the results.”

-With Qumra set to mark its 10th anniversary next year, Hassan Elremaihi and Issa are confident its work will continue into a second decade.
+With Qumra set to mark its 10th anniversary next year, Hassan Alremaihi and Issa are confident its work will continue into a second decade.

 “Th ecosystem is always evolving and morphing but I think the secret has been that we’re doing it for the right reasons and that’s why we’re still around.”